 We had said it before.
 All the romancing makes it seem new and stunning.

 “The first day, I said I loved you and it just keeps getting stronger and stronger,” I was surprised at how much saying it meant to me – more than ever before.

 Jack starts to cry.
 I punch him, like Jace used to do to me.

 “Being overwhelmed by love is a good thing,” I insist.

-He gulps and looks at me, the tears falling onto me from his eyes.
+He gulps and looks at me, the tears falling onto me.
 I catch them in my mouth and start another kissing session, licking his long eyelashes before the tears can form.
 He is very salty.
 We cum simultaneously.
 Not as much as before.
 We are fucked dry I collapse, instantly asleep.

 Jack wakes me later.

 “Time for Isabelle’s Sunday breakfast, sleepy head.”
 He is always perky in the morning.

 I’m glad to quickly forget my dreams.